marko-js/marko/docs/language-guide.md

 </div>
 ```

-The template can then be used as shown below:
+The template can then be `include` used as shown below:

 ```xml
 <include("src/components/app-alert/template.marko") type="success">